syntax-tree/unist-util-visit/readme.md

 ###### Parameters

 *   `node` ([`Node`][node])
-    — Node to search;
+    — Node to search
 *   `type` (`string`, optional)
-    — Node type;
+    — Node type
 *   `visitor` ([Function][visitor])
-    — Visitor invoked when a node is found;
+    — Visitor invoked when a node is found
 *   `reverse` (`boolean`, default: `false`)
     — When falsey, checking starts at the first child and continues through to later children.
 When truthy, this is reversed.
-    This **does not** mean checking starts at the deepest node and continues on to the highest node.
+    This **does not** mean checking starts at the deepest node and continues on to the highest node

 #### `stop? = visitor(node, index, parent)`